 Please download the full RCP ACT role description at the bottom of the page for further details.

 If you would like to become a college tutor or an associate college tutor in your hospital, please download the RCP role description and express your interest to your postgraduate medical education department manager.

 Once appointed, please make sure you contact your local regional office manager where there is one to immediately notify them of your appointment.
 If your region does not currently have an office, please contact RCPTutors@rcp.ac.uk for further information.

 The RCP now runs an annual conference for all CTs and ACTs to attend.
 The programme will be devised by the Linacre fellow and provide training, development, ideas and best practice sharing and networking opportunities.

 RCP Linacre fellow

-The Linacre fellow will help shape the way RCP CTs and ACTs work, how they contribute to the wider workforce, and how they can make a positive impact within their trusts in providing support and development to their physicians in training.
+The Linacre fellow helps shape the way RCP CTs and ACTs work, how they contribute to the wider workforce, and how they can make a positive impact within their trusts in providing support and development to their physicians in training.